lowwebtech/low-web-extension/Readme.md

     + ~~remove biggest or hidpi images from srcset~~ *(not working due to browser restrictions)*
     + ~~add lazyloading to all images (native loading="lazy" or [fallback](https://github.com/verlok/lazyload))~~ *(not working due to browser restrictions)*
     + plays gif when hovering them
-    + plays and load gipfy when hovering them
+    + plays and load giphy when hovering them
     + block format image *(default:false)*
 - iframe :
     + ~~add lazyloading to all iframes (native loading="lazy" or [fallback](https://github.com/verlok/lazyload))~~ *(not working due to browser restrictions)*